qaware/protocurl/README.md

 # Protobuf Text Format

-Aside from JSON, protobuf also natively supports a text format.
+Aside from JSON, Protobuf also natively supports a text format.
 This is the only format, which `protoc` natively implements and exposes.
-(This is despite the fact, that every protobuf SDK for the standard langauges also contains the JSON conversion capabilities.)
+(This is despite the fact, that every Protobuf SDK for the standard langauges also contains the JSON conversion capabilities.)

 This text format syntax
 is [barely documented](https://developers.google.com/protocol-buffers/docs/reference/cpp/google.protobuf.text_format),
-so this section will shortly describe how to write protobuf messages in the text format.
+so this section will shortly describe how to write Protobuf messages in the text format.

 Given the following .proto file